JamesDQuintero/Hannah-Quintero-Art/README.md

 # Hannah Quintero Art

-Welcome to the official portfolio website of Hannah Quintero Art.
+Welcome a sample portfolio website of Hannah Quintero Art.
 This website showcases a curated selection of art pieces, products, and includes a gallery and a blog.

 ## Description